marsh-design/cell-growth-simulation/README.md

 - Start and pause the simulation.
 - Reset the grid.
 - Adjust the time interval between simulation steps.
-- Visualize the growth rate of the colony over time.
+- Visualize the growth rate of the colony over time on a line graph.
 - Dynamically change the size of the grid.
-- Accessible features including keyboard navigation and screen reader compatibility.
+- Accessibility features including keyboard navigation and screen reader compatibility.

 ## Setup and Run Locally